|

 produce severe inflammation.
 It is seldom, (if ever) used

 internally, because of its irritant effect on the stomach.
+A homoeopathic tincture, X6, has been

 used successfully in the treatment of epilepsy; also for